17 simple ways to road trip on a budget

 #13 Make sure to pack all the road trip essentials

 If you don’t have some basic essentials with you, you could bust your road trip budget by having to fork out on items you left at home.
 Don’t underestimate the importance of sensible packing.
 Some items will cost you a premium once you’re on the road so plan ahead.

 #14 Invest in a good travel insurance policy

 Yes there’s a cost to this one but bear with me.
 Imagine you have a medical emergency.
 Without a good travel insurance policy, you will pay for any treatment from your own personal finances.
 Medical fees add up fast and it’s not unknown for people to have to sell their homes to pay their bills.
 Sometimes you have to spend to save.
-Get a quote in the widget below.
+Get a quote in the widget in the sidebar.

 #15 Don’t pay over the odds for your fuel

 Motorway service stations are rarely short of customers at the fuel pumps.
 But these people are paying more for their fuel than if they left the motorway network to top up.
 If you want to save on fuel, don’t fill up on the motorway.
 Supermarket fuel stations tend to offer the best value, depending on which country you’re in.